yoheinakajima/wrappers_delight/README.md

 # Wrapper's Delight: An Enhanced OpenAI Wrapper
 wrappers_delight is a Python wrapper built around OpenAI's ChatCompletion API.
+The main features of this wrapper are:

-The wrapper provides automated logging to a CSV file for every interaction without needing to change any existing code.
+Automated logging to a CSV file for every interaction.
+Analytics functions for visualizing model usage.
 To get started, you'll need to clone this repository:

 ```
 git clone https://github.com/yoheinakajima/wrappers_delight.git
 cd wrappers_delight
 ```
+## Prerequisites
 Ensure you have OpenAI's Python client installed:

 ```